 Our team can provide the following services

-- Regulatory and tax review: Review of current global insurance programmes to identify insurance regulatory and tax issues.
+- Regulatory and tax review: Review of current global insurance programs to identify insurance regulatory and tax issues.

-- Pre-renewal strategy: Participate in pre-renewal strategy meetings with the organisation’s brokers and professional legal and tax advisers to define viable compliant global insurance programme options.
+- Pre-renewal strategy: Participate in pre-renewal strategy meetings with the organization’s brokers and professional legal and tax advisers to define viable compliant global insurance program options.

-- Placement strategy: Contribute decisively to discussions regarding the design of the organisation’s international global insurance programme, addressing local policies and respective limits.
+- Placement strategy: Contribute decisively to discussions regarding the design of the organization’s international global insurance program, addressing local policies and respective limits.